Comparing Scale Parameter Estimators for Gaussian Process Interpolation with the Brownian Motion Prior: Leave-One-Out Cross Validation and Maximum Likelihood: Introduction

 \section{Introduction}

 Gaussian process (GP) regression (or kriging) is a Bayesian nonparametric method for regression and interpolation that has been extensively studied in statistics and machine learning \citep{OHagan1978, Stein1999, rassmussen2006gaussian}.
 Its key property is that it enables uncertainty quantification of estimated function values in a principled manner, which is crucial for applications involving decision-making, safety concerns, and scientific discovery.
-As such, GP regression has been a core building block of more applied algorithms, including Bayesian optimisation \citep{jones1998efficient,shahriari2015taking,garnett2023bayesian}, probabilistic numerical computation \citep{hennig2015probabilistic, cockayne2019bayesian, pnbook2022}, and calibration and emulation of computer models ~\citep{sacks1989design,kennedy2001bayesian,o2006bayesian, beck2016sequential, gu2018robust}, to name just a few.
+As such, GP regression has been a core building block of more applied algorithms, including Bayesian optimisation \citep{jones1998efficient,shahriari2015taking,garnett2023bayesian}, probabilistic numerical computation \citep{hennig2015probabilistic, cockayne2019bayesian, pnbook2022}, and calibration and emulation of computer models~\citep{sacks1989design,kennedy2001bayesian,o2006bayesian, beck2016sequential, gu2018robust}, to name just a few.

 GP regression estimates an unknown function $f$ from its observations as follows.
-One first defines a {\em prior distribution} for $f$ as a GP by specifying its {\em kernel} (and mean function).
-Provided $N$ observations about $f$, one then derives the {\em posterior distribution} of $f$, which is another GP with mean function $m_N$ and kernel (or covariance function) $k_N$.
-One can then predict the function value $f(x)$ at any input $x$ by the posterior mean $m_N(x)$ and quantify its uncertainty using the posterior standard deviation $\sqrt{\smash[b]{k_N(x)}} \coloneqq \sqrt{ \smash[b]{k_N(x,x) }}$.
-Specifically, one can construct a {\em credible interval} of $f(x)$ as the interval $[ m_N(x) - \alpha \sqrt{\smash[b]{k_N(x)}}, m_N(x) + \alpha \sqrt{ \smash[b]{k_N(x)}} ]$ for a constant $\alpha > 0$ (for example, $\alpha \approx 1.96$ leads to the 95\% credible interval).
+First, a {\em prior distribution} for $f$ is defined as a GP, by specifying its {\em kernel}, and mean function.
+Given $N$ observations of $f$, the {\em posterior distribution} of $f$ is derived, which is another GP with mean function $m_N$ and kernel (or covariance function) $k_N$.
+The function value $f(x)$ at any input $x$ can then be predicted as the posterior mean $m_N(x)$, and its uncertainty is quantified using the posterior standard deviation $\sqrt{\smash[b]{k_N(x)}} \coloneqq \sqrt{ \smash[b]{k_N(x,x) }}$.
+Specifically, a {\em credible interval} of $f(x)$ can be constructed as the interval $[ m_N(x) - \alpha \sqrt{\smash[b]{k_N(x)}}, m_N(x) + \alpha \sqrt{ \smash[b]{k_N(x)}} ]$ for a constant $\alpha > 0$ (for example, $\alpha \approx 1.96$ leads to the 95\% credible interval).
 Such uncertainty estimates constitute key ingredients in the above applications of GP regression.

 For GP uncertainty estimates to be reliable, the posterior standard deviation $\sqrt{\smash[b]{k_N(x)}}$ should, ideally, decay at the {\em same} rate as the prediction error $|m_N(x) - f(x)|$ decreases, with the increase of sample size $N$.
 Otherwise, GP uncertainty estimates are either asymptotically {\em overconfident} or {\em underconfident}.
 For example, if $\sqrt{\smash[b]{k_N(x)}}$ goes to $0$ faster than the error $|m_N(x) - f(x)|$, then the credible interval $[m_N(x) - \alpha \sqrt{k_N(x)}, m_N(x) + \alpha \sqrt{\smash[b]{k_N(x)}} ] $ will {\em not} contain the true value $f(x)$ as $N$ increases for {\em any} fixed constant $\alpha > 0$ (asymptotically overconfident).
 If $\sqrt{\smash[b]{k_N(x)}}$ goes to $0$ slower than the error $|m_N(x) - f(x)|$, then the confidence interval $[m_N(x) - \alpha \sqrt{\smash[b]{k_N(x)}}, m_N(x) + \alpha \sqrt{\smash[b]{k_N(x)}} ] $ will get larger than the error $|m_N(x) - f(x)|$ as $N$ increases (asymptotically underconfident).
 Both of these cases are not desirable in practice, as GP credible intervals will not be accurate estimates of prediction errors.